www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 This can be done recursively, if the provided parameters are itself calls to repo process.
-# Avoiding git specifics and do recursive processing.
+# Avoiding Git Specifics And Doing Recursive Processing
 > Use `repo.*` commands for common tasks.

 In order to pull data for the whole meta repo,